 2) If the Location field is not filled out (i.e., IF Location == "" or NULL, as in the "box 35" example above) then we do not add the ID field to the container.

 I don't like this solution, but then again, the problem is with the existing interface, which does not allow for IDs to be used, for the Physical location to contain its own drop down (and thus have locations be re-used), and it confuses things by including "shelf" as a possible container in the controlled dropdown vocabulary (which rightly belongs to <physloc>).
 I hope in the future that we can find institutions interested in funding development for this part of AtoM, to address these problems throughout the application.
 In the meantime, let me know your thoughts on this proposed solution.

-#25 Updated by José Raddaoui Marín over 6 years ago
+#25 Updated by José Raddaoui Marín about 7 years ago

 Location is a freetext field, and it will create the same warning for the id attribute, for example, if it has spaces.
 Doesn't look like a good option to me.
 I can't see any wrapper for both elements, but maybe we can use the <ref> element inside <phyloc> or <container> to reference the other.
 But I don't know, maybe I'm talking nonsense.

-#26 Updated by Dan Gillean over 6 years ago
+#26 Updated by Dan Gillean about 7 years ago

 Radda, I have posted a question about this to the EAD List-Serv, to see if the broader community has suggestions about how we can approach this while still conforming to accepted best practice.
 I will update the issue again soon if/when I have some feedback.
 View the question on the list-serv here: http://listserv.loc.gov/cgi-bin/wa?A2=ind1304&L=ead&T=0&P=1551

 If we don't get any good suggestions, Jessica and I will discuss and get back to you.